 Ae sil Woo

 I am a Ph.D. candidate in Political Science at the University of California, Merced.
-My primary research interests focus on institutions in dictatorships, particularly on legislatures and configurations of legislative procedures.
-My work examines the effects of legislative procedures on various outcomes including dissent and repression.
+My primary research interests focus on institutions in dictatorships, particularly on arrangements of legislative procedures.
+My research has been published in the Journal of Politics.
+I am currently serving as an International Relations Editorial Assistant at the Journal of Politics.

-My dissertation, "Designing the Rules of the Game: Legislative Procedures in Authoritarian Legislatures," explores why dictators create heterogeneous legislative institutions and the effects of those institutions on a variety of political outcomes.
-In the project, I show formally that legislative processes that allocate power to members of the opposition produce the similar policy outcomes as those produced via processes where dictators monopolize legislative power.
+My dissertation, "Designing the Rules of the Game: Legislative Processes in Authoritarian Legislatures," explores why dictators create heterogeneous legislative institutions and how those institutions affect a variety of political outcomes including repression and dissent.
+In the project, I show formally that legislative processes that allocate power to members of the opposition produce similar policy outcomes as those produced via processes where dictators monopolize legislative power.
+In my job market paper, I argue that dictators manage the tradeoff between minimizing opposition threat and legislative policy loss by strategically designing the legislative process.
+Using spatial models, I identify the dictator’s optimal legislative design and find empirical support for the expectation that opposition threat leads dictators to prefer the optimal design over others.